CadenzaProject/cadenzaproject.github.io/docs/cadenza1/cc1_summary_task1.md

 ### 1.1 Enhancement Stage
 :::info
-You can adapt and modify the baseline **enhancement** script or make your script.
+You can adapt and modify the baseline **enhancement** script or make your own script.
 :::

 Your task is to decompose a stereo music signal and produce 8 mono signals or stems corresponding to the right and left `vocal`, `drums`, `bass` and `other` (VDBO), and produce one stereo signal corresponding to a remix signal optimised for a target listener.
 For this, you will have access to relevant datasets that will allow you to explore different approaches to separate the music and/or to remix the signals.

 #### 1.1.1 Dataset